asrcpq/eyhv/README.md

 * Minimalist design(game mechanism and design style):
 No bombs, drop items, etc.

-* Randomly generated and reproducible(by replay files) stages
+* Randomly generated and reproducible(by seed number) stages.
+Game replay is automatically saved.

 * Time in game always synchronized: player will suffer, not benefit from low FPS